-This Digital Door Lock – is simply a password based electronic code lock designed using 8051 micro controller, a keypad and a 12 volt dc relay.
+The Digital Door Lock in general is a password-based electronic code lock.
+In this project, we have designed the digital door lock using an 8051 microcontroller, a keypad, and a 12-volt dc relay.
 In this article, we have designed a simple digital door lock using 8051 -which can be used as a security checking system to limit access to an area/room only for certain individuals with the password.
-So our digital door lock project can be called with a very wide range of names like a digital combination lock using 8051 or a digital security code lock using 8051 microcontroller or a password security system using 8051 or an electronic code lock or a digital code lock using 8051.
-People call this kind of a “security system” with different names, though all of them mean to build a basic password based security system using a micro controller like 8051 or avr or pic or arduino (a controller of choice) with extra features like automatic door lock/opening facility, sound alarm, gsm based sms alert etc.
+So our digital door lock project can be called with a very wide range of names like a digital combination lock using 8051 or a digital security code lock using 8051 microcontrollers or a password security system using 8051 or an electronic code lock or a digital code lock using 8051.
+People call this kind of a “security system” with different names, though all of them mean to build a basic password-based security system using a microcontroller like 8051 or AVR or PIC or Arduino (a controller of choice) with extra features like automatic door lock/opening facility, sound alarm, GSM based SMS alert, etc.

 Digital Door Lock – Project Summary

 Note:- We have a wonderful collection of 8051 projects which we have designed and published previously.
 Take a look If you are interested in building 8051 based applications and systems yourself!
-It’s a lot fun to learn and build new stuffs.
+It’s a lot of fun to learn and build new kinds of stuff.

 Password based Digital Door Lock/Electronic Code Lock – Circuit Diagram

-Make the connections of digital code lock project as shown in circuit diagram.
+Make the connections of the digital code lock project as shown in the circuit diagram.
 We have explained the connections below.